jeremy-w/current-shorthand/manual/preface.md

 <!-- BEGIN p x -->
 of my _Primer of Spoken English_ (Clarendon Press) a great help.

 No shorthand, however brief its basis, can dispense with **contraction.**
-Current afford an excellent basis for contraction, because of the accuracy of its spelling and distinctness of is elementary symbols, especially the vowels.
+Current affords an excellent basis for contraction, because of the accuracy of its spelling and distinctness of is elementary symbols, especially the vowels.
 In this way a system which is comparatively lengthy when written in full